okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 1. A stable pod hostname (instead of podname-randomstr) - will have an index ie podname-0, podname-1 etc.
 2. Stateful app requires multi pods with vols based on their ordinal number.
 Currently deleting and/or scaling a PetSet down will not deleted volumes associated.

+A pet set will allow your stateful app to use DNS to find out peers.
+One running node of the Pet Set is called a `Pet`.
+Using Pet Sets you can run for instance 5 cassandra nodes on Kubs named cass-1 until cass-5.